AndreaJens/indie-fighting-game-ads/README.md

 Additional conditions can be negotiated/discussed with the individual developers.
 Each individual developer retains full rights over their game and can choose whichever condition apply to their promotional material.

+## I am a streamer/tournament organizer, how do I download the assets?

+Just head to [Releases](https://github.com/AndreaJens/indie-fighting-game-ads/releases/) and download the latest archive.
+GitHub calls it "source code", but - despite the name - you'll find all assets and stream cards inside the zipped file.

 ## How to add a missing game to this repository?

 Open a GitHub issue and send me a link to your game, plus the stream card.
-Best size is at least 1280x720, PNG format.
+Best size is **at least** 1280x720, PNG format.
 JPG is okay too.
 Make sure it's a 16:9 ratio.
 Other ratios are okay, but can make it harder for content creators to use them.
 I'm splitting fan-games from original IPs, so be sure to check the correct folder before sending a request.

 If you don't have a GitHub account, contact me on Twitter ([@AndreaDProjects](https://twitter.com/AndreaDProjects)) or Discord (AndreaJens#9060).
 By submitting a game to this repository, you agree to the conditions in the *License and usage* section.